-The Renzy project saw limited exploration in 2023.
+The Renzy project saw limited exploration in 2024.
 While principally a nickel copper project, graphite was found in two holes from the 2022 drill program.
-A scoping level metallurgical evaluation of the graphite potential conducted by SGS Lakefield confirmed promising results.
+A scoping level metallurgical evaluation of the graphite potential conducted by SGS Lakefield confirmed promising results; however, further drilling will be needed to confirm higher grade intersections